-To schedule a free consultation, call The Law Office of David A. Webster, P.A. now at 407-326-0650 and speak with an Seminole County DUI attorney about your DUI case!
+To schedule a free consultation, call The Law Office of David A. Webster, P.A. now at 407-326-0650 and speak with an Seminole County defense attorney about your DUI case!

 Being charged with a DUI is always a serious matter, but for those who have no previous criminal convictions or arrests, the penalties you face will most likely be the least severe, especially if you’re just a little bit over the legal limit.
 Nonetheless, you shouldn’t plead guilty to a DUI without first discussing your options with an attorney and finding out if it may be worth it to contest your case and fight to preserve your freedom and your rights.